 - Application Fee: Charges to students when submitting an application for admission (non-refundable).
-This charge also applies to former HBC students returning after an absence of five years or more. - Registration Fee: Charges to students each semester in order to register for classes. - Library Fee: Charges to students each semester for use and maintenance of the Library (Learning Resource Center) and its services. - Tuition Fee: Charges per credit hour for each course taken during a semester. - Audit Fee: Charges to audit a course.
+This charge also applies to former HBC students returning after an absence of five years or more. - Registration Fee: Charges to students each semester in order to register for classes. - Library Fee: Charges to students each semester for use and maintenance of the Library (Learning Resource Center) and its services.
+(This fee is waived for non-cummuting students). - Tuition Fee: Charges per credit hour for each course taken during a semester. - Audit Fee: Charges to audit a course.
 No credit hours or grade will be earned by auditing a course. - Graduation Fee: Charges to graduating students receiving a certificate or a degree. - Transcript Fee: Charges to students for the cost of preparing and mailing transcripts after the first copy.
-The first copy is FREE. - Online Fee: Charges for taking a course through the online system, Edvance360. - Technology Fee: Charges to all students to enhance instructional technology services and infrastructure for students.
+The first copy is FREE. - Online Fee: Charges for taking a course through the online system, Edvance 360.

+• Technology Fee: Charges to all students to enhance instructional technology services and infrastructure for students.
+(This fee is waived for non-cummuting students).